 Family Dentistry in Bethesda, MD

-Dr. Khanna is an experienced general dentist in Bethesda, MD.
+Dr. Khanna provides experienced general dentistry for all ages.
 She is happy to see patients of all ages in our Bethesda, MD dentist office.
 She leads a group of compassionate dental professionals who are equipped to provide exceptional dentistry to patients at all stages of their dental health journey.
 If you are looking for a dentist in Bethesda for you and your family, we hope you will consider visiting our office.
-Below are answers to frequently asked questions about our family dentistry services:

 We understand sitting in the dental chair can be a new and potentially anxiety-provoking experience for our younger patients.
 Our compassionate dental care team will ensure that they feel welcomed and comfortable.
-We will explain our processes and treatments to them using kid-friendly terms and take breaks throughout their procedures so that they do not get overwhelmed.
+We will explain our processes and treatments to them using kid-friendly terms and take breaks throughout their procedures.
+This is so we do not overwhelm your child.
 Rest assured that we will treat your family members with kindness and help them enjoy their dental care experience.

 Can I schedule close appointment times for my whole family?